 Do you feel like you’re not valued or appreciated enough by your boss, colleagues, friends or even family?

-Do you feel like people are just not taking you seriously and taking you for granted?
+Do you feel like people are just not taking you seriously or taking you for granted?

-Secondly, you should definitely do something about it because feeling like this for a long time can do real damage to your self-confidence and self-esteem.
+Secondly, I encourage you to not ignore this feeling because feeling like this for a long time can do real damage to your self-confidence and self-esteem.

 There can be a big difference between NOT FEELING valued and NOT BEING valued.